-Through the emergency department, doctors with the Section of Pediatric Emergency Medicine care for acutely ill or injured children and teens up to age 16.
+Through the emergency department, doctors with the Section of Pediatric Emergency Medicine care for acutely ill or injured children and teens.
 Our emergency department -- the only Level 1 Trauma Center on the South Side of Chicago -- treats more than 35,000 patients each year, including hundreds with complex trauma injuries.
 Fully equipped air medical transport is also available for critically injured patients in surrounding areas.

-The trauma center is located at 5730 S. Drexel Avenue, adjacent to Comer Children's Hospital.
+The trauma center is located at 5730 S. Drexel Avenue, adjacent to Comer Children's.

 Special Attention to Children

 Kids benefit from doctors who are experts in kids, not adults.
 The same is true when it comes to emergency care.
 Our dedicated, compassionate staff is committed to easing the burden of ill and injured children.
 The staff includes emergency pediatricians and pediatric surgeons, nurses, social workers, and other professionals who are experienced in treating routine as well as complex medical issues in children.